-The Veterans Advisor should be notified of program changes.
+Add permits or drop cards must be submitted to the Admissions Office, and the Veterans Clerk must be notified of program changes.
 Failure to do so may result in an overpayment or underpayment.
 The Veterans Administration holds the veteran responsible for reimbursement of overpayments.